Herbert Thomas Johnson: Early life

-Herbert T. Johnson was born in Bradford, Vermont on January 27, 1872.
+Herbert Thomas Johnson was born in Bradford, Vermont on January 27, 1872.
 He was educated in local schools, graduated from Bradford Academy, and became a dairy farmer and cattle breeder as the owner of Bradford's Stonecliff Farms.
 Johnson was also an organizer of the Guernsey Breeders Association and served as its president.

 A Republican, he served in local offices including Lister, Auditor and Justice of the Peace.

 Spanish–American War

 In 1889, while still in high school, Johnson enlisted in Company G, 1st Vermont Infantry Regiment.
-He rose to the rank of Sergeant Major by 1892, and received his commission as a Second Lieutenant in January 1894.
+He rose to the rank of sergeant major by 1892, and received his commission as a second lieutenant in January 1894.

-Johnson was promoted to Captain and commander of Company G in 1896, and mustered into service for the Spanish–American War in May 1898.
+Johnson was promoted to captain and commander of Company G in 1896, and mustered into service for the Spanish–American War in May 1898.
 Federalized as the 1st Vermont Volunteer Infantry, Johnson's regiment served at Camp Thomas near Chickamauga, Georgia, Rossville, Georgia and Fort Ethan Allen, Vermont before mustering out at the end of the war.

 Continued military service

 Johnson remained in the 1st Vermont Regiment following the war.
-He was promoted to Major and commander of the regiment's 3rd Battalion in 1899, Lieutenant Colonel in 1910 and Colonel and commander of the First Vermont Infantry Regiment in 1914.
+He was promoted to major and commander of the regiment's 3rd Battalion in 1899, lieutenant colonel in 1910 and colonel and commander of the First Vermont Infantry Regiment in 1914.